 Now in these days when the disciples were increasing in number, a complaint by the Hellenists arose against the Hebrews because their widows were being neglected in the daily distribution.
 And the twelve summoned the full number of the disciples and said, “It is not right that we should give up preaching the word of God to serve tables.
 Therefore, brothers, pick out from among you seven men of good repute, full of the Spirit and of wisdom, whom we will appoint to this duty.
 But we will devote ourselves to prayer and to the ministry of the word.”
 (Acts 6:1–4 ESV)

-In addition to being led by a team of elders and pastors, Indian Creek is blessed to be served by nine deacons: Skipper Bennett, David Cook, John Gast, Gary Glover, Michael Lee, Monty Parker, Jason Sadler, Scott Simonton, and Sam Zettle.
+In addition to being led by a team of elders and pastors, Indian Creek is blessed to be served by 10 deacons: Skipper Bennett, John Bracke, David Cook, John Gast, Gary Glover, Tom Greene, Michael Lee, Jason Sadler, Scott Simonton, and Sam Zettle.